meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 ## Example: `std::vector` vs. `std::list`

-The following C++ program (adapted from [this article][big-os] by Sergey Ignatchenko) initializes a number of STL containers with random numbers and measures the processor time needed to sum all of them.
+The following C++ program (adapted from an article by Sergey Ignatchenko published in [issue 134 of the *Overload* magazine][big-os]) initializes a number of STL containers with random numbers and measures the processor time needed to sum all of them.
 I first ran it with `Container` being a type alias for `std::list`, then for `std::vector`.
 Either way, the asymptotic complexity is Θ(N).